python/peps/pep-0481.txt

 In previous years there was concern about how well supported git was on Windows in comparison to Mercurial.
 However, git has grown to support Windows as a first class citizen.
-In addition to that, for Windows users who are not well aquanted with the Windows command line, there are GUI options as well.
+In addition to that, for Windows users who are not well acquainted with the Windows command line, there are GUI options as well.

 Why Github?